 A shelf above the radiator can also help by deflecting heat into the room.
 Drawn curtains can also help to reduce heat loss through windows but must be tucked behind a radiator, or fitted to rest on a shelf above the radiator, not left to hang in front.

-One cheap option is to fix aluminium foil to the wall with the polished side facing towards the radiator, using double sided adhesive tabs or Blu Tack along the top and bottom edges.
+One cheap option is to fix aluminium foil to the wall with the polished side facing towards the radiator, using double sided adhesive tabs or Blu Tack along the top and bottom edges, although this may dry-out after a while.
 Alternatively you can buy radiator panels which can normally be fitted by DIY.

 - Radflek, www.radflek.com